-Kidney stones linked with small increased risk of later kidney problemsAugust 30th, 2012 in Diseases, Conditions, Syndromes /
+Kidney stones linked with small increased risk of later kidney problemsAugust 30, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 Kidney stones are associated with a small but significant increased risk of developing more serious kidney problems later in life, suggests a study published in the British Medical Journal today.

 Kidney stones are a common and often preventable condition in the general population, but their association with end stage renal disease or ESRD (commonly known as kidney failure) and other renal problems is unclear.

 So a team of researchers in Canada and the USA set out to investigate whether the presence of kidney stones increase the risk of kidney failure or other adverse outcomes such as chronic kidney disease or raised blood creatinine levels (a sign that the kidneys are not working normally).